- Institutional Review Board (IRB)

-All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the course of instruction offered by the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.
+All faculty, staff, students, and collaborating researchers who conduct human subjects research must complete the Collaborative Institutional Review Board Training Initiative (CITI) Human Subjects Training at the website given below or provide documentation of having completed a comparable human subjects research training course.

-Investigators taking the CITI training must complete all required modules, regardless of where the research is being conducted.
-Investigators who have completed a human subjects research training course other than CITI may provide a copy of their training certificate to the IRB Office with their IRB application or to email@example.com.
-The SLU IRB will determine whether the training course satisfies the mandatory education requirement.
+Investigators who have completed a human subjects research training course other than CITI may provide a copy of their training certificate to the IRB Office with their IRB application or to firstname.lastname@example.org.
+The IRB will determine whether the training course satisfies the mandatory education requirement.

 There is a course for biomedical research, a course for social/behavioral research, and a course for external collaborators (non-SLU collaborators who don't routinely do research, but are helping to conduct a particular study).
 Please complete at least one of the courses as it relates to you/your research.
 You must satisfactorily complete all modules and quizzes in order to pass the course.